 After a quick look at me in standing, she soon had me lying on the floor with the Buttafly positioned in a comfortable position so that my back was tilted up away from the floor.

 I laid there for around four minutes but even within a minute or so I could start to feel my back settling into a more comfortable profile, and the tension easing.
 It was amazing how quickly I could feel the difference as my body adjusted deeply to the new alignment.

 After the Buttafly was taken away I laid back flat on the floor and could feel how much my shape had changed.
 It was even more obvious when I stood up, as you can see from the photos.
 It’s amazing how having the right support can adjust your posture.”

 The Buttafly can be used by people of all ages and abilities; the most common uses are to improve their posture, give relief from back pain, and increase ease and freedom of movement of their spine.

 It is also favoured by sportsmen and women who find great advantage in the very specific release of their deep trunk muscles and hip flexors.

-People with the following problems also report using the Buttafly with remarkable benefits:
+People with the following conditions report using the Buttafly with remarkable benefits:

 - Hip pain/ arthritis of the hip

 - Post-spinal surgery including discectomy and spinal decompression